aeonyuonmiller/portfolio/README.md

 ## Portfolio

-aeonyuonmiller is a multidisciplinary digital designer, who is curious to design identities, code experiences and infuse movement.
+I'm a designer who is curious to code experiences infused with movement.